jstinzi/R-UNM-Biology-Workshop/README.md

 # R-UNM-Biology-Workshop
-General workshop on using R for biology.
+General workshops on using R for biology.
+Originally designed for use in the University of New Mexico biology department.

 ## Setting up R and RStudio
 Installing R: